rekhaDevs/samagragovernance.in/src/pages/team/index.md

       funds of 11 revenue districts of Delhi and recommended policy level interventions for improved functioning of the Delhi Urban Development Authority.
 An opportunity to employ her problem-solving skills to create sustainable impact brought her to Samagra.

-      Currently, she is part of the SamagraX team.
+Prerna is the Program Coordinator of the SamagraX team and manages its daily operations.
     image: /img/Prerna.jpg
     linkedInProfile: 'https://www.linkedin.com/in/prerna-bhandari-112298141'
     name: Prerna Bhandari